CultureCounts/API-examples/Api-docs.md

-# Culture Counts api endpoints
+# Culture Counts API endpoints

-Culture counts have multiple api endpoints for fetcing, creating & editing data.
+Culture counts have multiple API endpoints for fetching, creating & editing data.
 Api endpoints with specifications are listed below.

-## Auth api endpoints
+## Auth API endpoints

-Auth  api endpoints are used for api authorisations, status & setting up context
+Auth API endpoints are used for API authorizations, status & setting up context

 - **Login** :
  Api endpoint is used for logging in apikey.